Lepas pectinata Click to enlarge image

 Identification

-Two major types of barnacles are found in Australian waters - the goose barnacles and the acorn barnacles.
-Both have a tough shell covering on the outside, which may lead some people to believe that barnacles are more closely related to snails than they are to crabs and lobsters.
-However on the inside barnacles are very much crustaceans, having jointed legs, which they use to catch small particles of food.
+Two major types of barnacles are found in Australian waters - the Goose Barnacle and the Acorn Barnacle.
+Both have a tough shell covering on the outside.
+Some people believe that barnacles are more closely related to snails than they are to crabs and lobsters.
+Barnacles, however, are very much crustaceans - using their jointed legs to catch small particles of food.

 Habitat